Client

 Each gallery is a testament to the power of immersive storytelling.
 Through six interactive galleries, the museum invites visitors both to witness and participate.
 Upon entry, visitors are greeted by a panoramic, 15-meter-long screen.
 Our animations highlight famous faces and voices, and depict the daily events of this dynamic seaside space.

-The Circus Gallery presents museumgoers with interactive dressing tables with two-way, interactional mirrors.
-A button triggers a video edit featuring clowns, a daredevil and a ringmaster alongside a projection in a circus tent.
+The Circus Gallery presents museumgoers with interactive dressing tables featuring two-way mirrors.
+A button triggers a video edit featuring clowns, a daredevil, and a ringmaster alongside a projection in a circus tent.

-The Showtime Gallery pivots around an interactive audition to immerse visitors in the world of showbiz.
-Animated posters reflect the breadth of artists who’ve performed in Blackpool’s venues over the years.
+The Showtime Gallery pivots around an interactive audition to immerse visitors in the world of show business.
+Animated posters reflect the breadth of artists who have performed in Blackpool’s venues over the years.

 Impact